GeeLaw/laomian/crypto-paper/README.md

 **`no-lncs-array-table-margins`** prevents setting `\arraycolsep` and `\tabcolsep` to 1.4pt.
 This option is meaningless if the document is in LNCS formats (the array/table inter-column margins are always set by LNCS).

 **`no-swapped-table-caption-margins`** prevents swapping `\abovecaptionskip` and `\belowcaptionskip` (so that by default, the former is zero and the latter is non-zero).
 This option is meaningless if the document is in LNCS formats (the margins are always swapped by LNCS).

+**`yes-lncs-theorem-note-styles`** changes the theorem notes to use the same style as the headings, e.g., boldfaced for theorems and italicized for remarks.
+This option is meaningless if the document is in LNCS formats (the notes always use the same style as the headings in LNCS).

 ## What's new since the 2022 version?